 EGL-400.
-Poetry Workshop (Winter, Smith).
+Poetry Workshop.
 An advanced workshop course in the writing of poetry.

 EGL-401.
-Fiction Workshop (Not offered 2011-12).
+Fiction Workshop.
 An advanced workshop course in the writing of fiction.

 EGL-402, 403.
-Honors Thesis Seminar I & II (Fall, Doyle; Winter, Doyle).
+Honors Thesis Seminar I & II (Fall, Lynes; Winter, Lynes).
 A two-term course required for all English majors who are writing an honors senior thesis.
 The course is conducted mainly as a writing workshop to guide students through the process of writing a thesis.
 Workshops focus on developing the research and writing skills needed to complete a successful thesis.
 There will be weekly individual meetings with the instructor as well as weekly group meetings.
 The course instructor will direct your thesis.